tkono17/dsdpack/README.md

 * Structure
   * This part describes the structure of the document or the system.
   * The basic element composing the entire structure is called an element which has a name and an associated type.
-  * The name and type of an element are described as the key in the Yaml file like "name[Type]".
+  * The name and type of an element are described as the key in the Yaml file like "name[options]{tags}".
 * Components
   * A component is meant to define a type, similar to a class in object-oriented programming languages.
   * This part contains components which can be reused as part of the structure.